WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Active Attribute Type

-Active Attribute type is the counterpart to the attribute type which refers to active attribute instances.
+Active Attribute type is the counterpart to the attribute type, which refers to active attribute instances.
 To be able to correctly resolve some types of active attribute selectors as "on element" is required (the element on which the attribute is applied).
 What is passed here is based on the ability.
 There are various variants of advanced active attribute selectors, so they are all listed in the same taböle.

 Selector | Meaning
 --- | ---
 @ThisAttr | Refers to the current attribute.
 ``​`<AttributeName>`​`` | Searches for a custom attribute ``​`<AttributeName>:Self`​`` | Searches for a custom attribute, applied by the current player.
 ``​`<AttributeName>:<SourceReference>`​`` | Searches for a custom attribute, applied by a certain source specified by its reference.
-This is not very usable most of the time as most source references are different each game, however team names can be used.
+This is not very usable most of the time as most source references are different each game, however, team names can be used.
 See [sources](#sources).
 ``​`<AttributeName>:<SourceName>`​`` | Searches for a custom attribute, applied by a certain source specified by its name.
 See [sources](#sources).
 ``​`<AttributeName>::<Val1>`​`` | Searches for a custom  attribute, with a specific value in Value 1.
 ``​`<AttributeName>:Self:<Val1>`​`` | Combination of the above.